githubmokhtari/Start-programming-in-45-years-/README.md

 # Start-programming-in-43-years

-I'm civil enginer.
-I interest to programing in 45 years old.
+I'm civil enginer.At age 45, I became interested in programming and started coding.
 It is too late ,I know.